cschneid/sinatra-book/book/Testing.markdown

 Now all `TestCase` subclasses will automatically have `Rack::Test` available to them.

+### Usage with Minitest

+Since Ruby 1.9, [Minitest][mt] is shipped with the standard library.
+If you want to use it on 1.8, it is still installable via Rubygems.

+After installing Minitest, setting it up works similar to `Test::Unit`:

+    ENV['RACK_ENV'] = 'test'
+    require 'minitest/unit'
+    require 'rack/test'
+    require 'my-app'

+    module TestMixin
+      include Rack::Test::Methods
+      Minitest::Unit.send(:include, self)
+      def app() Sinatra::Application end
+    end

+### Mocks and Benchmarks with Minitest

+TODO
+...
+TODO

 ### Usage with Test::Unit, Test::Spec or Contest

-The main advantage of using [Test::Unit][tu] is that it already ships with Ruby and you therefore skip the installation part.
+One of the advantages of using [Test::Unit](http://rdoc.info/gems/test-unit/2.1.2/frames) is that it already ships with Ruby **1.8.7** and you can skip the installation part in some cases.

 Set up rack-test by including `Rack::Test::Methods` into your test class and defining `app`: